Marathon des Sables

 The festival’s most important events take place at the ruins of the El Badi Palace.
 The town’s main square is also a hotspot for the events that take place.
 It is the place to go for the food stands, small shops, and local cafes.

-For many attendees the experience also includes the Majorelle Gardens, known as a tranquil place for a quiet walk.
-The Menara Gardens are full of olive trees and palm trees, making the ambience relaxing and beautiful.
+For many attendees, the experience also includes the Majorelle Gardens, known as a tranquil place for a quiet walk.
+The Menara Gardens are full of olive trees and palm trees, making the ambiance relaxing and beautiful.

 Mawazine Music Festival

 Rabat is the capital of Morocco and also the site of the yearly Mawazine Music Festival.
 The event attracts artists in Morocco as well as others from all over the world.
 Across eight stages their performances make up the majority of the festival’s notable moments.
 The festivities last eight days.

 Since 2013 the Mawazine Music Festival has been considered the world’s second-largest.
 In its time it has been through two eras.
 For the first six years, the festival was held it recognized and promoted obscure music from all over the world.
 Over the years the festival has changed its focus to mainstream music in order to gain more support for the event.

 In a celebration of Arab music, the festival is increasingly attracting fans from the Middle East.
 The musicians that perform at the festival are working together to make Morocco seem more liberal than it has in the past two decades.

 L’Boulevard Music Festival